humblec/gluster-containers/Fedora-23/README.md

-This dockerfile can be used to build a Gluser image from Fedora 23.
+This dockerfile can be used to build a Gluster image from Fedora 23.